aliyaliyuan/PlasmaXcan/README.md

 Below is an example of the scatterplot of the expression comparison of the periportal hepatoctye model I generated:
 <img width="2074" height="1638" alt="scPred_HG00096_periportal" src="https://github.com/user-attachments/assets/4b3f2f10-41a1-444d-b21a-53514811c1be" />

+## l-ctPred
+To convert the .pt models you generated from ctPred, you need to generate a reference csv with the gene names and chromosome locations for each gene.
+To do this, run the make_biomart_dict.py script.
+Then, run predict_h5.py to generate the csv file for each .pt model that you will use as input for l-ctPred.

 ## References

 https://github.com/hakyimlab/scPrediXcan